someengineering/resoto.com/docs/contributing/components.md

 ### Starting the Database

 Start [ArangoDB](https://arangodb.com) (using `systemctl` on Linux, by clicking the application icon in macOS, etc.).
-If you used homebrew to install ArangoDB run `/usr/local/Cellar/arangodb/<VERSION>/sbin/arangod &`.
+If you used [Homebrew to install ArangoDB](https://arangodb.com/docs/stable/installation-mac-osx.html#homebrew), run `/usr/local/Cellar/arangodb/<VERSION>/sbin/arangod &`.

 Depending on the installation method used for [ArangoDB](https://arangodb.com), [authentication may or may not be enabled on the built-in `root` user account](https://www.arangodb.com/docs/stable/getting-started-installation.html#securing-the-installation).
 The installation process either prompted for the `root` password (Debian, Windows), configured a random password (Red Hat), or set the password to an empty string.